quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 - Spring AOP is also non-invasive; it was developed to keep AOP components decoupled from application components.

-- In Spring AOP, if the target object implements an interface, it defaults to using the standard `JDK Dynamic proxies`, and this behavior can be overridden to force the use `CGLIB proxies` instead.
+- In spring aop, if the target object implements an interface, it defaults to using the standard `JDK Dynamic proxies`, and this behavior can be overridden to force the use `CGLIB proxies` instead.

 ## Which are the limitations of the two proxy-types?
 - Overview of `CGLIB Proxies`: